Last Updated on June 24, 2026

-Gulf water temperatures swing from winter lows around 58°F to summer highs near 85°F. Fish follow those patterns.
-So does the smart angler’s calendar.
+Gulf water temperatures range from winter lows of about 58°F to summer highs approaching 85°F. Fish respond to these changes, and so does the experienced angler’s schedule.

-Federal regulations shift annually based on catch data and stock assessments.
-Knowing when each species is legal to keep makes the difference between a great day and wasted effort.
-This guide breaks down what’s biting each season, where to find it, and what trip length gets you there.
+Federal regulations change every year depending on catch data and stock assessments.
+Understanding which species are legal to keep can mean the difference between a successful day and a wasted effort.
+This guide explains which species bite each season, where to find them, and the ideal trip lengths to reach them.

 New to Gulf fishing?
 Start with our guide to Port Aransas fish species for identification, size records, and habitat details.

 Important: Federal fishing seasons and bag limits change annually.
-This reflects regulations current as of December 2025.
 Always verify rules before booking by checking NOAA Gulf Regulations for federal waters and TPWD Fishing Regulations for state rules.

 Port Aransas Fishing Calendar